VictoriaMetrics/vmgather/docs/user-guide.md

 3. Archive contents are written to a temporary directory:
    - `metrics.jsonl` – raw metrics dump.
    - `metadata.json` – VictoriaMetrics versions, selected components, timeframe, and checksums.
-   - `README.txt` – human-readable summary for support.
+   - `README.txt` – human-readable summary for support (timestamps in UTC, unique component list, current binary version).
 4. A ZIP archive is produced with SHA256 checksum displayed on completion.
+The UI shows obfuscated sample data from the final export for clarity.

 Downloads start automatically in the browser; you can also retrieve the archive via the **Download again** button.